 - Small, watery, bloody stools

 Symptoms of Hirschsprung disease may seem like other health problems.
 See your child's healthcare provider for a diagnosis.

-How is Hirschsprung disease diagnosed?
+How is Hirschsprung disease diagnosed in a child?

 Your child’s healthcare provider will do an exam and take a health history.
 The provider will ask questions about constipation and bowel movements.
 Other tests may be done to find out if your child has Hirschsprung disease.
 These tests may include:

 - Abdominal X-ray.
 This test may show a lack of stool in the large intestine or near the anus.
 It can also show if part of the large intestine is bulging.
 The bulging is caused by blocked stool.